cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

 Replication provides high availability and hot backups.
 It is designed to replicate the mailstore on a standalone Cyrus install, or multiple backend servers in a :ref:`murder <architecture_murder>` configuration.
-(It does not replicate mupdate master servers (front ends have no state to replicate).
+(It does not replicate mupdate master servers (frontends have no state to replicate).

 .. image:: images/image3-replication.jpg
     :height: 385 px